arturvt/kalah-game/README.md

 * A capture play.
 The last stone of a regular play stops in an empty pit.
 Player shall notify the caller that it was a capture movement.
 The caller should determine which rule is going to be applied.

+## Configuring the project

+There is an `application.properties` file in `/src/main/resources/application.properties` where you can configure:

+ - Initial stones number (6)
+ - Empty House rule (true)
+    - When true, a capture opponents opposite pit content when it's a capture
+ - Default first player (0)
+ - Remaining stones goes to owner at the end of game (false)

 ## Running project